jouellnyc/ATtiny85-SecurID-Style-Token-Generator/README.md

 - **Fix:** `Tools → Burn Bootloader` once (with ATTinyCore this only sets fuses, no actual bootloader is written), then re-upload the sketch.
 - **Lesson:** Always run "Burn Bootloader" once on any freshly-acquired or previously-unconfigured chip, or any time the Tools → Clock setting changes — skipping it leaves fuses mismatched with what your code assumes.

+### 10. Countdown bar segments visually merged into one solid bar
+- Stacked 6 solid 8x8 `drawTile()` segments vertically to build a SecurID-style countdown bar.
+At full height, all 6 looked like one indistinguishable solid column instead of 6 separate blocks.
+- First attempt to fix it cleared the last byte of the tile array (`{0xFF,...,0xFF,0x00}`), assuming each byte was a horizontal row — this had no visible effect.
+- **Real cause:** in U8x8's `drawTile()` format, each byte in the 8-byte array is a **vertical column**, not a horizontal row — bit 0 is the top pixel, bit 7 is the bottom pixel, moving left to right across columns.
+Clearing only the last byte just blanked a thin vertical sliver on the tile's right edge, not a horizontal seam.
+- **Fix:** clear the *bottom bit of every column* instead — `{0x7F,0x7F,0x7F,0x7F,0x7F,0x7F,0x7F,0x7F}` (`0x7F` = `01111111`, bottom pixel off, top 7 pixels on).
+This produces a real 1px horizontal gap between every stacked tile.
+- **Lesson:** don't assume a graphics library's byte-to-pixel mapping — check the actual bit orientation (row-major vs. column-major) before hand-building bitmap tiles.

 ---

 ## Hardware Tried — What Worked, What Didn't